Mary Edna Hill Gray Dow

-Mary Edna Hill Gray Dow (also known as, Mary E. H. G. Dow; December 15, 1848 – August 24, 1914) was an American financier, school principal, and correspondent.
+Mary Edna Hill Gray Dow (also known as Mary E. H. G. Dow; December 15, 1848 – August 24, 1914) was an American financier, school principal, and correspondent.

-Dow was the president of the Dover, New Hampshire, horse car railroad, and was the first woman in the world to hold such a position.
+Dow was president of the Dover, New Hampshire, horsecar railroad, and believed to be the first woman in the world to hold such a position.
 She held the controlling stock of the road, which she bought up when she found that a syndicate of Boston men was trying to buy it.
 Prior to this position, she was a teacher of French and German in a seminary, and a journalist.
 She also made considerable money through real estate transactions.

 Early years and education

-Mary Edna Hill was born in Dover, December 15, 1848, a daughter of Nathaniel Rogers Hill.
+Mary Edna Hill was born in Dover, New Hampshire, on December 15, 1848, a daughter of Nathaniel Rogers Hill.
 She was of Puritan ancestry.

 Dow was educated partly in Dover.
 While she was yet a child, her parents removed to Boston, Massachusetts, and it was there she got the larger part of her schooling.
 At the age of 17, she graduated with high honors from Charlestown High School.
-When a girl, she developed business experience on account of the invalidism of her father, who was a farmer.
+She developed business experience on account of the invalidism of her father, who was a farmer.

 Career

-For some years, she was a successful assistant principal of the Rochester, New Hampshire high school, and afterwards went to St. Louis, Missouri, where for three years, she was instructor in French and German in a female academy.
-Dow also worked as a correspondent for several newspapers, among them the Boston Journal and Traveller, New Hampshire Statesman, the Dover Enquirer, and some southern papers.
+For some years, Dow was a successful assistant principal of the Rochester, New Hampshire, high school, and afterwards went to St. Louis, Missouri, where for three years, she was instructor in French and German in a female academy.
+Dow also worked as a correspondent for several newspapers, among them The Boston Journal, Boston Traveller, New Hampshire Statesman, the Dover Enquirer, and some Southern papers.

 While in the West, she conceived a liking for the stage, because of her success in amateur theatricals, but the disapproval of friends caused her to abandon the idea.

-In October, 1875, she married a wealthy resident of Dover, George Frederick Gray, part owner and editor of the Dover Press, a Democratic weekly paper published there.
+In October 1875, she married a wealthy resident of Dover, George Frederick Gray, part owner and editor of the Dover Press, a Democratic weekly paper published there.
 They spent two years in Europe.
 Three children were born to them.
 During the marriage, she was entrusted with the care of what estate he possessed.
 He died in 1880.

 Five years after the death of Mr. Gray, she married Dr. Henry Dow, a physician of Dover, and a gentleman owning considerable property.
 After spending some time in England, they returned to Dover where Mrs. Dow began to attract attention as a financier.
 Her business capacity came rather conspicuously into notice as Dr. Dow was very willing to have her take charge of his affairs.